smitgabani/algorithms-python/README.md

 Later when you reach a point where you feel confident, write the same algorithms in python so as to clear the algorithm concepts and help improve your python skills.

-If you dont understand the Object Oriented Part in the algorithms focus on the functions.
+If you dont understand the Object Oriented part in the algorithms focus on the functions.
 I am a beginner in python and algorithms so all code is simple yet.